Scripts

 2. Driver WA = Sent

-3. Grp name, Visitor/Review numbers on blackboard, send pic by WA to Basecamp grp and to Visitor main person = Done
+3. Blackboard update pic to Basecamp grp and Visitor main person = Done

-5. Parked vehicles obstruction to other road users = Yes / No
+4. Parking of vehicles without obstruction to others = Yes / No

-10. After visit closure: Referred by = Nil / John Sir KV Panambur, (updated in NL)
+6. Referred by = Nil / John Sir KV Panambur

 Broken Forest Tour (BFT)